 The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

-The flame kindled by The Bab and fueled by the hopes and lives of so many Babis was now nearly extinguished.
+The flame kindled by the Bab and fueled by the hopes and lives of so many Babis was now nearly extinguished.
 The Persian Government’s campaign of genocidal extermination had done its terrible, bloody best to blot out the Babi Faith.
-The believers, now terrorized, traumatized and scattered, had to practice their new Faith in secret.
+The believers, now terrorized, traumatized, and scattered, had to practice their new Faith in secret.
 Many that had not lost their lives had lost their hope.
 The Bab and most of the leaders of His new Faith had gone to their deaths at the hands of a brutally repressive government.
 The hopes of this new Faith had never ebbed lower.

-After nearly a year in Baghdad, without telling people His intentions, Baha’u’llah left one morning for the rugged, desolate northern mountains of Iraqi Kurdistan near Sulaymaniyyih:
+After nearly a year in Baghdad, without telling people his intentions, Baha’u’llah left one morning for the rugged, desolate northern mountains of Iraqi Kurdistan near Sulaymaniyyih:

 At length I gave up My home and all therein, and renounced life and all that appertaineth unto it, and alone and friendless, chose to go into retirement.
 I roamed the wilderness of resignation, travelling in such wise that in My exile every eye wept sore over Me, and all created things shed tears of blood because of My anguish.
 The birds of the air were My companions and the beasts of the field My associates.

 Like all of the prophets and messengers who came before him, Baha’u’llah sought solace, refuge, and retreat in the wilderness.

 Sign in or create an accountContinue with Facebook